When and what to learn in a changing world: Dynamic portfolio allocation: an illustrative example

-In this section, I examine a particular application to portfolio allocation, where an underlying state governs the joint distribution of risky assets.
-Building up from a simpler case towards a richer environment, I apply the results of the previous sections and expand on their interpretation and implications in this context.
+I turn to a particular application to portfolio allocation, where an underlying state governs the distribution of risky assets' return.
+Building up from a simpler case towards a richer environment, I apply the results of the previous sections and expand on their implications in this context.
 In the benchmark case, the state simply captures uncertainty about expected returns; optimal information leads to cyclical diversification with continuous portfolio rebalancing interrupted by periodic jumps to a more extreme allocation.
 Adding a friction in the form of a broker's fee generates exclusions: some initially less informed agents are confined to the safe asset by the initial cost of information acquisition.
 I then consider a case where uncertainty is not purely about relative asset returns but market conditions: all assets have higher risk and more correlated returns in one state than in the other.
 This may generates distortions between "good" and "bad" news.
 These cases are nested within a general framework that can tackle a variety of applications.

 \kappaval{0.02} \lambdaval{0.5} \pival{0.5} \rval{10.0} \qzero{0.053} \qone{0.947} \pzero{0.183} \pone{0.817} \tauzero{0.69} \tauone{0.69}